iamwangyabin/OpenSDI/README.md

 ![pipeline](./docs/samples.png)
 *some dataset samples

+We distribute this dataset under the [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).

 ## Dataset Download
 We have packaged the dataset into Hugging Face datasets for convenient distribution in the following link: